polysyllabic/chaos/README.md

 ## Required Hardware

-Apart from a PlayStation (or PC if you're playing a PC game), you will need the following hardware (for all steups):
+Apart from a PlayStation (or PC if you're playing a PC game), you will need the following hardware (for all setups):

 - A DualShock 4 model CUH-ZCT2U controller
 - A Raspberry Pi 4
-- A 32GB microSD card (This is your storage device for for the Pi)
+- A 32GB microSD card (This is your storage device for the Pi)
 - A USB card reader for microSD cards
 - A micro USB A to micro USB B cable (the cable type that comes with the PS 4 DualShock)
 - A USB C to USB A cable (the cable type that comes with the PS 5 DualSense)